Pinnick–Lindgren oxidation

-The Pinnick oxidation is an organic reaction by which aldehydes can be oxidized into their corresponding carboxylic acids using sodium chlorite (NaClO_{2}) under mild acidic conditions.
-It was originally developed by Lindgren and Nilsson.
+Pinnick–Lindgren oxidation (sometimes Pinnick oxidation or Lindgren oxidation or similar) is an organic reaction by which aldehydes can be oxidized into their corresponding carboxylic acids using sodium chlorite (NaClO_{2}) under mild acidic conditions.
+It was originally developed by Bengt O. Lindgren and Nilsson.
 The typical reaction conditions used today were developed by G. A. Kraus.
 H.W.
 Pinnick later demonstrated that these conditions could be applied to oxidize α,β-unsaturated aldehydes.
 There exist many different reactions to oxidize aldehydes, but only a few are amenable to a broad range of functional groups.
 The Pinnick oxidation has proven to be both tolerant of sensitive functionalities and capable of reacting with sterically hindered groups.
 This reaction is especially useful for oxidizing α,β-unsaturated aldehydes, and another one of its advantages is its relatively low cost.

+The oxidation takes place in water containing solvent mixtures under slightly acidic conditions (pH 3-5) with sodium chlorite as oxidizer.
+To avoid complicated oxidation reactions the hypochlorite, which is formed in the reaction, has to be removed from the reaction mixture by scavengers.
+In the original publication, sulfamic acid and resorcinol were used.
+George A. Kraus and co-workers were the first to use 2-methyl-2-butene as scavenger under buffered conditions for the oxidation of an aliphatic and an α,β-unsaturated aldehyde.
+Later hydrogen peroxide also proved to work to remove the hypochlorite.

 Mechanism

 The proposed reaction mechanism involves chlorous acid as the active oxidant, which is formed under acidic conditions from chlorite.